dabeaz/curio/README.rst

 Curio is a coroutine-based library for concurrent Python systems programming.
 It provides standard programming abstractions such as as tasks, sockets, files, locks, and queues.
-You'll find it to be familiar, small, fast, and fun.
+You'll find it to be familiar, small, fast, and fun

 A Simple Example
 -----------------